1,000+ Opportunities

 gov Support Clinics and Surgery Center Liaison Histology & Digital Imaging Study Planning & Protocol Support Community Health Collaborative Pilot Grant Community Partnership Seed Grant K12 Scholars Career Development Program K-R01 Transition to Independence Program K Scholar Multidisciplinary Seminar Series Parents Leading Science Program Northern LITeS: Leadership for Innovative Team Science Essentials for Regulatory Specialists Informed Consent Workshops Rural Health Policy Postdoctoral Program Translational Research Development Program Graduate & Professional Students Translational Research Development Program Advanced Pathways to Research Program (A-PReP) Mentoring Excellence Training Academy Electronic Data Capture (EDC) Studies to Enter into OnCore Community-engaged Research Workshops Meet-ups for Community-engaged Researchers Write Winning NIH Grants Annual Seminar

-Based on current listing details, eligibility includes: University of Minnesota faculty with innovations for unmet human health needs, particularly projects at the stage of solution design and testing.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: University of Minnesota faculty with innovations addressing unmet human health needs, particularly at the stage of solution design and testing.
+Confirm the full requirements in the official notice before applying.